Personal name: Legal names

 A person's personal name is usually their full legal name; however, some people use only part of their full legal name, a title, nickname, pseudonym or other chosen name that is different from their legal name, and reserve their legal name for legal and administrative purposes.
+Since October 2025, Laurence Watkins has held the record for the longest legal name, with 2,253 names as part of his full name.

 Feudal names

 The royalty, nobility, and gentry of Europe traditionally have many names, including phrases for the lands that they own.
 The French developed the method of putting the term by which the person is referred in small capital letters.
 It is this habit which transferred to names of Eastern Asia, as seen below.
-An example is that of Marie-Joseph-Paul-Yves-Roch Gilbert du Motier, who is known as the Marquis de La Fayette.
+An example is that of Marie-Joseph-Paul-Yves-Roch Gilbert du Motier, who is known as the Marquis de la Fayette.
 He possessed both the lands of Motier and La Fayette.

 The bare place name was used formerly to refer to the person who owned it, rather than the land itself (the word "Gloucester" in "What will Gloucester do?" meant the Duke of Gloucester).
 As a development, the bare name of a ship in the Royal Navy meant its captain (e.g., "Cressy didn't learn from Aboukir") while the name with an article referred to the ship (e.g., "The Cressy is foundering").